PF

 Instructions

-9. 9Fold empty side of pastry over to envelope salmon, and seal the edges firmly with a fork.
-Transfer parcel to prepared baking sheet/tray and repeat the same steps with remaining pastry, rice mixture and salmon fillets until all parcels have been done.
+6. 6Fold the top half of the pastry over the salmon to enclose it completely, then press and seal the edges firmly with a fork.
+Transfer the parcel to the prepared baking tray.
+Repeat with the remaining 7 pastry rectangles, rice mixture, and salmon fillets.

 Nutrition — Per Serving